MerginMaps/docs/src/manage/dashboard-maps/index.md

 Webmaps can be shared via URL.
 [Admins or owners](../permissions/) can enable map sharing for a project, so that anyone with the link can display and explore your project in a web browser, without the need to log into  <MainPlatformNameLink />.

 1. Navigate to your project on the <DashboardShortLink />.
-2. In the **Map** tab, click on the **Share map** button to generate a shareable link, such as [https://app.merginmaps.com/maps/28oXI8-tyUv9dWvMGjnvEyqywBw](https://app.merginmaps.com/maps/28oXI8-tyUv9dWvMGjnvEyqywBw)
+2. In the **Map** tab, click on the **Share map** button to generate a shareable link, such as <AppDomainNameLink id="maps/28oXI8-tyUv9dWvMGjnvEyqywBw" desc="https://app.merginmaps.com/maps/28oXI8-tyUv9dWvMGjnvEyqywBw"/>
 3. Send the link to anyone to share your project

 To disable the map sharing, click on the **Revoke sharing** button.